PRENATAL YOGA HERTFORDSHIRE

 I’m so excited to share this fabulous guest blog from the lovely Melanie Bliss of Bliss Yoga & Wellness.
-I can highly recommend Melanie’s yoga classes as I have been practising yoga with her for a couple of years now (when my schedule permits!).
-Although I didn’t do prenatal yoga with Melanie (my classes were quite some time ago!)
-I would recommend them to all pregnant mummies to be.
-I loved the stretches and relaxation but it was the breathing techniques that really helped me during labour.
-But enough about me!
+I can highly recommend Melanie’s Prenatal Yoga Hertfordshire classes.
+I have practised yoga with her for a couple of years now when my schedule permits!.
+Although I didn’t do prenatal yoga with Melanie (those classes were quite some time ago!)
+I have heard fabulous reviews about her prenatal classes.
 Let’s hear what the expert has to say, over to you Mel…

 Prenatal yoga can be a great way to prepare for childbirth.
 Find out if this type of prenatal exercise is right for you.

 If you’re pregnant and looking for ways to relax or stay fit, you might be considering prenatal yoga.
 But did you know that prenatal yoga might also help you prepare for labour and promote your baby’s health?

 Before you start prenatal yoga, understand the range of possible benefits, as well as what a typical class entails and important safety tips.